 Buying Avios from other airlines

 Qatar Airways sells Avios for between around AU$43-57 per thousand, depending on the amount purchased and the current exchange rate.
 This isn’t better value than buying Avios from British Airways in most cases.
-But there could be some interesting opportunities if Qatar Airways decides to offer discounts when buying Avios from the Privilege Club program.
+But there could be some interesting opportunities when Qatar Airways offers bonuses for buying Avios from the Privilege Club program.
+Finnair Plus also runs offers from time to time.

 Converting Amex Points into Qatar Airways Avios